This page is unofficial. The information has

 The main focus of this page is travel between the Algarve and Seville.

-caused by errors or changes made by the operators that I can’t
+by errors or changes made by the operators that I can’t find out

-are called COACHES in the UK, called bus anywhere else.
+called COACHES in the UK, called bus anywhere else.
+In all cases

-Faro and Barcelona with Vueling Air two or three
+You can fly between Faro and Barcelona with Vueling Air

-flights each week from early June until late October
+two or three flights each week from early June until late October.

-Faro - Madrid route had two or three flights each week in
+Madrid route has two or three flights each week in summer 2023,

 - the link will open in a new window.